rafael-tonello/Logger/README.md

 	[x] Create a flush function to wait cache clear
   	[x] Remove exception from critical function
 	[ ] Critical function must flush library
+	[ ] Use custom timezones
+	[ ] Option to apply offset when using custom timezones
 ```

 ## tests